Robert Sterling Yard: National Park Service

-Yard's most successful publicity initiative during this time was the National Parks Portfolio (1916), a collection of nine pamphlets that—through photographs interspersed with text lauding the scenic grandeur of the nation's major parks—connected the parks with a sense of national identity to make visitation an imperative of American citizenship.
-Yard and Mather distributed this publication to a carefully selected list of prominent Americans, including every member of Congress.
+In 1916, Yard published the National Parks Portfolio (1916), a collection of nine pamphlets.
 That same year, Yard wrote and published Glimpses of Our National Parks, which was followed in 1917 by a similar volume titled The Top of the Continent.
 The latter volume, which was subtitled A Cheerful Journey through Our National Parks and geared toward a younger audience, became a bestseller.

 Yard and Mather's publicity and lobbying resulted in the creation of the National Park Service; on August 25, 1916, President Woodrow Wilson signed a bill establishing the agency "to conserve the scenery and the natural and historic objects and wild life therein, and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations."
 Mather served as its first director beginning in 1917, and while he appointed Horace Albright as assistant director, he put Yard in charge of the National Parks Educational Committee.
-Consisting only of Yard and a secretary, this division of the NPS produced informative publicity in order to draw visitors to parks and develop programs to enhance the educational value of their experience.
+It consisted of only of Yard and a secretary.

 In January 1917, Mather suffered a mental breakdown and had to take an extended leave.
 Yard believed he would be appointed interim director at the NPS.
 Disagreements within the organization, however, kept him from the position.
 Yard, who has been described as "intense, urbane and opinionated", was disappointed when the position was given to Albright, who was then only 27 years old.
 After more than a year of working in the Educational Division, Yard began to look outside the NPS for support.